Barren Plateaus Beyond Observable Concentration: Setup

 where $u$ is a constant that depends on the generator of the parameterized gate and $\be_i$ is the $i$-th unit vector.
 Let $\rho(\boldsymbol{\theta}) = U(\boldsymbol{\theta}) \rho_0 U^\dagger(\boldsymbol{\theta})$, and define the shifted states $\rho_\pm(\bm \theta) := \rho(\boldsymbol{\theta} \pm \mathbf{e}_i \pi / 4u)$.
 For simplicity, we use the notation $\rho$ and $\rho_{\pm}$ to denote $\rho(\boldsymbol{\theta})$ and $\rho_\pm(\bm \theta)$, respectively.
 The variance can be expressed as

 By the translation invariance of the ensemble $\mathcal{E}$, this expression simplifies to

 where the ratio

 is the \emph{Pearson correlation coefficient}, which quantifies the linear correlation between the measurement outcomes on the two shifted states.
-In certain cases, $r$ can approach $1$ exponentially with the number of qubits $n$, becoming a significant factor of BPs. {Under local scrambling and translation invariance, $\EE[\Tr(g\rho)]=0$ and $\EE[\Tr(g\rho_+)^2]=\EE[\Tr(g\rho_-)^2]=\EE[\Tr(g\rho)^2]$, so $r\in[-1,1]$ is exactly the Pearson correlation coefficient between the two parameter-shift evaluations.
-We interpret $(1-r)$ as a \emph{parameter-shift distinguishability} factor: $r\to 1$ means the two shifted circuits become statistically indistinguishable on the measured observable, leading to vanishing gradients even when $\EE[\Tr(g\rho)^2]$ does not decay exponentially.}
+In certain cases, $r$ can approach $1$ exponentially with the number of qubits $n$, becoming a significant factor of BPs. {We interpret $(1-r)$ as a \emph{parameter-shift distinguishability} factor: $r\to 1$ means the two shifted circuits become statistically indistinguishable on the measured observable, leading to vanishing gradients even when $\bE[\Tr(g\rho)]^2$ does not decay exponentially.} {If $\bE[\Tr(g\rho)]^2$ decays exponentially while $(1-r)$ remains order one, the dominant mechanism is observable concentration.} {If $\bE[\Tr(g\rho)]^2$ remains non-negligible but $(1-r)$ decays exponentially, the BP is instead caused by loss of parameter sensitivity inside the circuit.} {Examples~\ref{ex:1} and~\ref{ex:2} illustrate how this correlation factor appears in independent-layer and correlated-layer settings, respectively.}

-The quantity $\bE_{U \sim \mathcal{E}} \left[ \Tr(g \rho) \right]^2$ in Eq.~\eqref{eq:norm-grad} characterizes the variance of the observable $g$, given that its expectation vanishes under the locally scrambling ensemble.
+The quantity $\bE_{U \sim \mathcal{E}} \left[ \Tr(g \rho) \right]^2$ in \cref{eq:norm-grad} characterizes the variance of the observable $g$, given that its expectation vanishes under the locally scrambling ensemble.
 This term reflects the degree of concentration of measurement outcomes induced by the ensemble at the end of the circuit.
 While prior work \cite{ragone2024LieAlgebraicTheoryBarrenPlateausDeep} has attributed the vanishment in the variance of observable to BPs, the contribution of the Pearson correlation coefficient—particularly how it is affected by the inner structures of the ansatz—remains largely unexplored.

-{We first study when the observable second-moment factor $\EE[\Tr(g\rho)]^2$ becomes exponentially small (observable concentration).}
+{We first study when the observable second-moment factor $\bE[\Tr(g\rho)]^2$ becomes exponentially small (observable concentration).}

 We begin by demonstrating how BPs can arise from concentration phenomena in end-of-circuit measurement statistics.
-For a locally scrambling ensemble $\cE$ and a state $\rho = U \rho_0 U^\dg$ with $U \sim \cE$, we derive the following bound: \begin{theorem}[Observable Concentration from Local Scrambling] For a locally scrambling ensemble $\cE$ and a state $\rho = U \rho_0 U^\dg$ with $U \sim \cE$, the second moment of the observable $g$ is bounded by:
+For a locally scrambling ensemble $\cE$ and a state $\rho = U \rho_0 U^\dg$ with $U \sim \cE$, we derive the following bound on the observable variance of Paulis.